PraneethaSai-19/Eventify/README.md

 ---

-## 🖼 < AI Poster Event Extraction
+## 🖼 AI Event Extraction

-Upload event posters and the system will>:
+Upload event images and the system will:
 1. Extract text using OCR
 2. Process extracted text using AI
 3. Detect: